adamwong246/adamwong246.github.io/webcrack/README.md

 `inputs` is a list of configurations which define which files get read and where to store those results in the redux stores

 #### outputs
-`outputs` is a function which accept a selector and some configuration options.
-This selector is connected to the redux state and you can use it to handle changes to the redux state, which itself is reacting to changes in the filesystem.
-This function returns a series of `output` configuration objects.
-Each `output configuration object` is an object with a `key` and a `selector`.
-This selector must return a list of objects with keys `filepath` and `contents`
+`outputs` is a function which acceptan object of selectors, keyed by inputs.
+These selectors are connected to the redux state and you can use it to handle changes to the redux state, which itself is reacting to changes in the filesystem.
+This function returns hash object, where the keys are files to write, and the values are the contents of those files.

 ### selectors
 At the heart of webcrack is the selector.
 Within the `ouputs` function, you can define any selectors you like, using any JS library you want, provided they are _purely functional_.
 This means that webcrack needs no community plugins and can be made to do complex logic cleanly